mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 Just because I outsource something doesn't make it worth outsourcing.
 I was excited about delegating all of Is It Keto's Twitter to an overseas freelancer, but I realized I was paying $XX for every visitor from Twitter and only earning back $XX..

-## Idea screening is more important than a good idea
+## Pursuing the right idea means rejecting the wrong ones

 * Stone quarries: Most quarry owners weren't interested in talking to me, the one that did didn't seem to have problems I could solve with software.
 * Email copywriters: